Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 5/28
 Coded the move for Bloons to go through the path and reconfigured the BTD file.
 Need to animate the movement.
+Started the animation of the movement but have to modify the move method to accomodate the turns in the path.